waleed-javed/DataScience/README.md

   <h3 align="center">Data Science Projects</h3>

   <p align="center">
-    Data science combines domain expertise, programming skills, and knowledge of mathematics and statistics to extract meaningful insights <br> from data.
+    Data science combines domain expertise, programming skills, and knowledge of mathematics and statistics<br> to extract meaningful insights from data.
 In turn, these systems generate insights which analysts and business users can translate into tangible business values.
     <br />
     <a href="https://github.com/waleed-javed/DataScience"><strong>Explore the docs »</strong></a>
     <br />